danmar/cppcheck/man/manual.md

 As you can see Cppcheck has instantiated `a<i+1>` until `a<101>` was reached and then it bails out.

-One way to make Cppcheck analysis faster is to limit the recursion with a template specialisation.
-For instance:
+To limit template recursion you can;
+ * add template specialisation
+ * configure cppcheck (in the GUI project file dialog)

+Example code with template specialisation:

     template <int i>
     void a()